karthik-44/WaterUsagePrediction/README.md

 ### Meter:
-Resampled data from Hourly to Daily
+- Resampled data from Hourly to Daily
-Checked for any missing values in all datasets.
+- Checked for any missing values in all datasets.
-Ensured unique values for "METER_ID", "LOCATION_NO",  "CENSUS_TRACT", "CENSUS_BLOCK_GROUP", "LAND_SQFT", "VAL_MARKET" columns.
+- Ensured unique values for "METER_ID", "LOCATION_NO",  "CENSUS_TRACT", "CENSUS_BLOCK_GROUP", "LAND_SQFT", "VAL_MARKET" columns.
-Normalized data through Min-Max scaling and One-Hot encoding for the categorical variables
+- Normalized data through Min-Max scaling and One-Hot encoding for the categorical variables

 ### Weather:
-Imputed missing entries by 0.
+- Imputed missing entries by 0.
-Columns containing insignificant data such as SNOW, SNWD, WT02, WT04, WT06 and WT09 were removed because they had few observations and were not relevant.
+- Columns containing insignificant data such as SNOW, SNWD, WT02, WT04, WT06 and WT09 were removed because they had few observations and were not relevant.

 ## Exploratory Data Analysis

-Water usage pie image

 ![alt text](./images/water_usage.png)

-barchart image

 ![alt text](./images/water_usage_categories.png)

-water usage trend

 ![alt text](./images/water_usage_trend.png)

 From the above plots we can see that there is high variability in water consumption.
 This effect is more in Industrial category.

-Weather image

 ![alt text](./images/weather.png)